shandesa/KFLab/mnist/README_GKE.md

 1. **kubectl cli**

-   Check if kubectl  is configured properly by accessing the cluster Info of your kubernetes cluster
+   Check if kubectl  is configured properly by accessing the cluster Info of your GKE cluster

        $kubectl cluster-info